Updated on 9/25/19

 The Diamondback Lux 3 is a women’s specific 27.5 hardtail that’s designed to scamper up climbs, yet still be nimble and fun when gravity takes over.
 The 6061 aluminum frame features extra standover clearance to make maneuvering the Lux in technical terrain easier.
 Spec highlights include a bump-taming 120mm RockShox Judy Silver TK fork, Schwalbe Tough Tom 27.5×2.25 tires, trail bike-worthy 760mm Race Face Aeffect handlebars, and SRAM’s highly regarded GX 11-speed single-ring drivetrain, which provides simplicity and shifting precision.

-Utah-based direct-to-consumer bike seller Fezzari offers some of the best deals around, and the Wasatch Peak 27.5 is no exception.
-For under a grand, you get a trail ready rig spec’d a Shimano Deore 1×10 wide range drivetrain with 30t chainring and 11-42 cassette, 100mm RockShox 30 Silver fork, Shimano hydraulic disc brakes, WTB wheels, and tubeless ready 2.25 Maxxis Ardent tires.
-Pair all that with a capable Fezzari Racing Design F275A alloy frame and you have a 27.5 hardtail that’s up for anything.
+Utah-based direct-to-consumer bike seller Fezzari offers some of the best deals around, and the Wasatch Peak Comp 29″ is no exception.
+For under a grand, you get a trail ready rig that can run either 29″ or 27.5+” wheels, spec’d a Shimano Deore 1×10 wide range drivetrain with 30t chainring and 11-42 cassette, 120mm SR Suntour XCR34 Fork, Shimano hydraulic disc brakes, WTB tubeless ready wheels, and tubeless ready 2.25 Maxxis Ardent tires.
+Pair all that with a capable Fezzari Racing Design F275A alloy frame and you have a 29″ hardtail that’s up for anything.
 No wonder the Wasatch Peak is one of Fezzari’s most popular cross country bikes.

 More info: www.fezzari.com

 When you’re the world’s largest bike maker, you have economies of scale others simply don’t.
 And that often means better bang for buck for the consumer.
-In the case of the Giant Fathom 29 2, you get a similar build spec to other bikes in this price range, except this trail shredder comes with a Giant Contact Switch dropper post, allowing you to get the saddle out of the way when the trail turns techy and steep.
-Other spec highlights include tubeless ready Maxxis Ikon 2.2 tires, an 100mm Suntour Raidon fork, and reliable Shimano Deore 1×10 drivetrain with 30t chainring and 11-42 cassette.
-As for intended purpose, with its steep and precise 69-degree headtube angle and lightweight ALUXX SL aluminum frame, the Giant Fathom 29 2 is a perfect cross-country race rig.
+Though this bike comes in a touch over our $1000 pricepoint, it is PACKED with amazing features.
+In the case of the 2020 Giant Fathom 2, you get lots of technological upgrades over other bikes in this price range, which include a 1×12 drivetrain and Giant Contact Switch dropper post that allows you to get the saddle out of the way when the trail turns techy and steep.
+Other spec highlights include tubeless-ready Maxxis Ikon 27.5″x 2.6 tires, a 100mm Suntour Raidon fork, and wide-range SRAM SX Eagle 1×12 drivetrain with 30t chainring and 11-50 cassette.
+As for its intended purpose, with a lax 67-degree headtube angle and lightweight ALUXX SL aluminum frame, the Giant Fathom 2 is a solid do-it-all trail hardtail.

 More info: www.giant-bicycles.com

-Yet another solid all-arounder 27.5 hardtail, the Kona Blast offers superb climbing gear range thanks to its pairing of 28t FSA Alpha Drive chainring/cranks with an 11-42 Shimano Deore 10-speed cassette.
+From a brand known for their progressive hardtails, another solid all-arounder 27.5′ hardtail, the Kona Blast offers superb climbing gear range thanks to its pairing of 28t FSA Alpha Drive chainring/cranks with an 11-42 Shimano Deore 10-speed cassette.
 Up front suspension is the capable 100mm RockShock Silver.
-Brakes are the ever reliable Shimano hydraulic disc, that smartly include an 180mm front rotor for max modulation and stopping power.
+Brakes are the ever-reliable Shimano hydraulic disc, that smartly include an 180mm front rotor for max modulation and stopping power.
 It all spins on a set of WTB ST i29 TCS wheels shod with WTB 27.5×2.25 tires.
 And we absolutely love the matte desert tan frame color with charcoal and brick decals.
 This is a truly great looking bike.

 More info: www.konaworld.com

-Salsa has a well-earned reputation for creating adventure-ready bikes and the Timberjack NX1 29 is no exception.
+Salsa has a well-earned reputation for creating adventure-ready bikes and the Timberjack Deore 27.5+ is no exception.
 Indeed, it’s equally at home pushing the limits on singletrack or on multi-day bikepacking excursions deep into the backcountry.
 The Timberjack features modern trail bike geometry with a 68-degree headtube angle and roomy but not outrageous 458mm reach (size large).
-There’s also accommodation for 27.5+ wheels and tires if you prefer the plushness of a plus bike ride over the efficiency of a 29er.
-Short chainstays give the bike its nimble character, and parts spec is highlighted by a 120mm Manitou Markhor fork, SRAM NX1 drivetrain with 11-42 cassette and 30t chainring, and Tektro hydraulic disc brakes and rotors.
+There’s also accommodation for 29″ wheels and tires if you prefer the efficiency of a larger wheel over the plush traction focus of a 27.5+.
+Short chainstays give the bike its nimble character, and parts spec is highlighted by a 130mm SR Suntour XCR 34 Air fork, Shimano Deore 1×10 drivetrain with 11-42 cassette and 30t chainring, and Shimano MT201 hydraulic disc brakes.
+This is a solid rig with a great geometry!

 More info: www.salsacycles.com